/home/about/board/

 Ms. Suni Cookson, President, has served on the LO4P board of directors since 2003, and was elected as the board's chairperson in 2004.
 Suni began as a team volunteer in 2001, and has served as a coach, Team Leader and evaluator since 2002.
 She has over a dozen years of experience as a certified Pet Partners Evaluator, and has extensive training and competition experience in animal behavior.
 She conducts group and private lessons in obedience, agility, clicker training and tricks.
 In 1970 she earned a Bachelor of Science degree in Physical Education from Pepperdine University, and taught Physical Education with L.A.
 Unified School District, where she coached several sports.
 From 1975 to 2000, Suni served in law enforcement.
 She was a uniformed officer in several of LA's toughest precincts, and retired in 2000 as a Sergeant.
 Suni enjoys traveling with her husband Vance, particularly on cruises!

 Ms. Tink Ten Eyck was elected to the LO4P board of directors in 2010, after serving as a volunteer since 2007.
+In 2024, she was elected to the Treasurer’s position.
 She has served in a variety of production positions in her film industry career of more than 35 years, including Line Producer, Production Manager, and Production Accountant.
-Some of the films she has worked on include Twelve Years a Slave, Donnie Brasco and Jumanji.
+Some of the films she has worked on include Twelve Years a Slave, Donnie Brasco, and Jumanji.
 Tink studied Animal Science and Food Industries at Cal Poly San Luis Obispo.
 She has been active in LO4P volunteer services as a handler of four different dogs.
-Tink is devoted to animal care.
-She served as the Treasurer of the Valley Hills Obedience Club, and is a judge in Rally under AKC auspices.
-Her hobbies include dog training, specializing in herding, agility, rally and obedience.
+Tink is devoted to animal care and previously served as the Treasurer of the Valley Hills Obedience Club.
+She is also a judge in Rally under AKC auspices.
+Her hobbies include dog training, specializing in herding, agility, rally, and obedience.

 Mr. Enrique Legaspi was elected to the board in 2018.
 He has had a long and distinguished career in the real estate industry as a senior executive officer of real estate investment trusts (REITs).
 He has been involved in all aspects of ownership of shopping centers including strategy, operations, underwriting, development, re-development, and growth.
 His management responsibilities covered institutional shopping center REIT's in California and 5 other Western states.
 He also handled sales and marketing to Fortune 500 accounts and AT&T for 10 years.
 He studied at Immaculate Heart College in Los Angeles and the Cambridge Training Institute at MIT.
 He also studied Information Systems at the Environmental Systems Research Institute (ESRI).
 Enrique spends significant time assisting his wife, Mercedes, with her LO4P duties.
 In addition, Enrique is mentoring at-risk youth in Los Angeles' urban core and has served as a board member at the Rio Hondo Red Cross Chapter.
 Enrique and Mercedes have four daughters, one son, and four grandchildren!